nmfarras/open-music/README.md

-# Getting Started with Open Music App
+# Getting Started with Open Music API

 This project is part of Dicoding assignment, create using ExpressJS.